 Before you install the Fan/Heatsink you must apply the Thermal Interface Material (TIM) that is supplied in an applicator with boxed Intel Pentium 4 processors (or an exact equivalent) to the top of the installed CPU.
 If the Fan/Heatsink already has a patch of TIM on its underside, you don't need to apply any additional TIM to the CPU.
-We assume here that you have TIM in an Intelsupplied applicator and need to apply it.
+We assume here that you have TIM in an Intelsupplied applicator.
 To apply TIM to the CPU do as follows: